srijan-paul/blog/11ty/gsoc.md

 Notice how on the last line, when `adder` is called, it's able to correctly fetch the value associated with variable `num`, even though that variable was supposed to "disappear" as soon as the runtime exits `make_adder`'s local scope?
 That's because the function returned by `make_adder` is a "closure" ([1](#backmatter)).

-Lua originally introduced the idea of [upvalues](https://www.lua.org/pil/27.3.3.html) to implement closures.
+Lua originally introduced the indirection of [upvalues](https://www.lua.org/pil/27.3.3.html) to implement closures that are amenable to a single pass compiler for an interpreted language.
 Upvalues are variables referenced by a function that live outside the scope of the said function.
 Under the hood, the Lua interpreter moves local variables (which live on the lua stack) that are referenced by upvalues, to some place in the heap when their scope is about to end.
 This way, the function can still carry a reference to the variable's heap location and use that to read/write to upvalues.

 ## Lua's sister languages<a name="luas_sister_languages"></a>